 Vendeur : Grand Eagle Retail, Bensenville, IL, Etats-Unis

 Hardcover.
 Etat : new.
 Hardcover.
 An in-depth examination of how the United States can build more effective partner militaries Military assistance has a bad reputation.
 Large-scale attempts to build partner militaries in Afghanistan, Iraq, and Vietnam cost the United States billions of dollars and ended ignominiously, with the collapse of local forces as American troops withdrew.
 Arms transfers of sophisticated, American-made weapons often appear to do more harm than good.
 Yet military assistance and supportoperating indirectly through partnerswhen done right, can deliver remarkable strategic results for the United States and its partners.
 How to work effectively with partner militaries is one of the most pressing national security challenges for the United States today.
 Richard Bennet and Alexander Noyes offer a systematic look at military assistance in the twenty-first century, examining a frequently deployed but often misunderstood set of tools that allows the United States to leverage partner militaries to achieve national security objectives.
 Bennet and Noyes posit that two main factorsthe degree of interest alignment on security issues and the level of institutional capacity of the receiving forcewill be the most important variables in Washington's ability to build militarily effective partners.
+This item is printed on demand.
 Shipping may be from multiple locations in the US or from the UK, depending on stock availability.
 N° de réf. du vendeur 9780300278309

 Quantité disponible : 1 disponible(s)